pidgezero-one/smrpgpatchbuilder/README.md

   - Within a room, your NPC has an ID, and the ID points to a "standalone" NPC object that specifies its sprite ID, shadow size, height/acute/obtuse collision sizes, how many directions they should be able to face and how much vram they should be allowed to use, etc.
   - In the disassembler, you'll see all these properties disassembled as part of your NPC list, but they can also be overridden at the room NPC level, which will _only_ change those properties in that room.
   - When assembled, having these overrides creates a separate NPC for that room.
 This is designed such that you don't need to worry about NPC IDs, the assembler will take care of that (you can actually have over 1300, not just 512, so the assembler takes advantage of that extra space to give you freedom to make the objects in your room as detached as possible from other rooms).
+  - Because you can have more than 511 NPCs, Lazy Shell will not load some of them correctly. (todo: add a pull request to LS that offers this flexibility)

 <sub>([back to top](#how-this-works))</sub>